 www.musiccenter.org

-One Gehry’s most acclaimed examples of postmodern architecture is the Walt Disney Concert Hall.
+One of Gehry’s most acclaimed examples of postmodern architecture is the Walt Disney Concert Hall.
 Opened in 2003 as the new home to the Los Angeles Philharmonic, it’s widely regarded as among the world’s finest music venues.
-Moreover, the Concert Hall is credited for revitalizing downtown Los Angeles.
-In fact, a new Gehry residential/retail project, the Grand LA is nearing completion.
+Moreover, the Concert Hall is credited with revitalizing downtown Los Angeles.
+A new Gehry residential/retail project, the Grand LA, is nearing completion.

 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, he reportedly had a digital audience reach of 489 million and more than 5.5 million monthly visitors.
-Additional stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC, NJ.com and Radio.com.
+Additional stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC, NJ.com, and Radio.com.
 He is a Media Fellow of Stanford University.

 Comments are closed.